In 2008, Fate Winslow was arrested and sentenced to life in prison for selling $20 of cannabis to undercover officers.

-After serving 12 years in a maximum-security prison, it was the work of the Innocence Project that ultimately got Winslow released.
+After he served 12 years in a maximum-security prison, the Innocence Project’s work ultimately got Winslow released.

 When the executive director of the project, Jee Park, heard of Winslow’s story, she made an appeal.
 Her appeal was based on grounds of ineffective assistance of counsel.

 In their application for post-conviction relief, they argued that Winslow’s defense attorney, Alex Rubenstein, did not provide Winslow a fair trial.

 “You read the transcript of his trial and you’re just horrified about what happened,” Park explained to Yahoo News. “[His attorney] doesn’t object when he gets sentenced to life.
 He doesn’t file a motion to reconsider… he doesn’t do anything.
 [Rubenstein] just says, “Sorry, you got a guilty verdict, you’re going to prison for the rest of your life.””